EditReward: A Human-Aligned Reward Model for Instruction-Guided Image Editing: Experiments

 \subsection{Benchmarks and Baselines}

 We evaluate our approach on a suite of three established public benchmarks and our newly proposed benchmark, designed to provide a more comprehensive assessment of image editing quality.

 \textbf{Existing Benchmarks.} We utilize ImagenHub~\citep{ku2024imagenhub}, GenAI-Bench~\citep{jiang2024genai}, and AURORA-Bench~\citep{krojer2024aurora}.
+We explicitly confirm that we verified no overlap exists between our \dname training set and these evaluation benchmarks.
+They serve as fully independent, held-out testbeds, ensuring a fair and unbiased evaluation of $\text{\mname}$'s generalization.
 For benchmarks with point-wise annotations like ImagenHub, we measure the Spearman rank correlation to assess alignment with human scores.
 For ImagenHub, which includes three ratings per sample, we also compute the Human-to-Human correlation as a practical upper bound~\citep{ku2023viescore}.
 For benchmarks with paired comparisons like GenAI-Bench and the pair-wise split of AURORA-Bench, we report the prediction accuracy.
 Additional details of the evaluation across different methods are provided in Appendix~\ref{appx:eval_detail}.

 \textbf{\benchname.} Derived from the held-out test split of our \dname dataset, this benchmark provides pair-wise preference labels.
 We report performance on \benchname using overall preference accuracy (pair-wise).
 We evaluated a wide range of leading models on \benchname to establish its utility.
 This included proprietary models such as GPT-4o, GPT-5, Gemini-2.0-Flash~\citep{google_gemini2_2024}, and Gemini-2.5-Flash~\citep{comanici2025gemini}, as well as prominent open-source VLMs like the Qwen2.5-VL series and MiMo-VL-7B.
 The experimental results, detailed in Section~\ref{sec:experiments}, demonstrate that \benchname effectively differentiates between models of varying capabilities and reveals challenges, such as reasoning over multiple candidates, that are not apparent in simpler pairwise benchmarks.